miguelmf/solHumanReadable/README.md

 ## TODO

 - Support for Firefox.
 As it is, this is for chrome-based (i.e., chrome, brave, etc).
 I want to add support for Firefox based browsers.
-- There is an annoying but that, if you go back the page, some addresses will not be replaced.
-If you refresh the page, it fixes itself though.
-- Style the popup window.
 - Add support for disabling/enabling colors, and use other types of words.
 By default, it uses \[animals\]-\[positiveWord\]-\[color\].
 Maybe allow to use \[plants\] instead or whatever.